 Auckland Writers & Readers Festival (15 - 19 May 2013)

-There are 21 free events on the schedule in 2013, visit the website for full festival details or look out for a programme in libraries and around town.
+There were 21 free events on the schedule in 2013, visit the website for full festival details or look out for a programme in libraries and around town.
 NZ Book Month is celebrated nationwide every year in March.

 Book lovers who like books and coffee will enjoy a visit to the restored Carnegie Free Library that is now The Library Cafe at 55 Princes Street, Onehunga.
 Close by is a book worm's delight - Hard to Find (But Worth The Effort) Secondhand Book Shop, 171 - 173 The Mall.
 Information about Onehunga heritage walks.
 (Catch the bus or train from Britomart in the city to Onehunga).
 If you like outlet stores visit Dress-Smart at 151 Arthur Street, there's a free tourist shuttle bus.